eclipse-threadx/getting-started/Renesas/RSK_RX65N_2MB/readme.md

 To install the tools:

-1. From File Explorer, navigate to the following path in the repo and run the setup script named *get-toolchain.bat*:
+1. From File Explorer, navigate to the following path in the repo and run the setup script named *get-toolchain-rx.bat*:

     > *getting-started\tools\get-toolchain-rx.bat*